 Some data that are available on the web have been gleaned and compared in some nice graphics at gradeinflation.com.
 The author of that website published related thoughts in the CSMonitor 2009 as "Grade inflation gone wild".

-Footnote: This is an expanded version of what I originally wrote in 1990 to help my students understand some of the thought that can go into grading.
+Footnote: This is an expanded and periodically updated version of what I originally wrote in 1990 to help my students understand some of the thought that can go into grading.
 Once I posted this on the web, appreciative e-notes arrived periodically from other teachers all over the county.
 It is good that this helps support other teachers in their desire to encourage quality.
 Unless evaluators consider the implications of their actions, and those being evaluated understand the long-term implications of having no standards, the general quality of work in our society will continue to reflect declining standards.